kubernetes/website/docs/tasks/administer-cluster/access-cluster-api.md

 ### Accessing the API from a Pod

-When accessing the API from a pod, locating and authenticating to the API server are somewhat different.
+When accessing the API from a Pod, locating and authenticating to the API server are somewhat different.

-The recommended way to locate the apiserver within the pod is with the `kubernetes` DNS name, which resolves to a Service IP which in turn will be routed to an apiserver.
+The easiest way to use the Kubernetes API from a Pod is to use one of the official [client libraries](/docs/reference/client-libraries/).
+These libraries can automatically discover the apiserver and authenticate automatically.

+While running in a Pod, the Kubernetes apiserver is accessible via a Service named `kubernetes` in the `default` namespace.
+Therefore, Pods can use the `kubernetes.default` hostname to query the apiserver.
+Official client libraries do this automatically.

-The recommended way to authenticate to the apiserver is with a [service account](/docs/user-guide/service-accounts) credential.
-By kube-system, a pod is associated with a service account, and a credential (token) for that service account is placed into the filesystem tree of each container in that pod, at `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+From within a Pod, the recommended way to authenticate to the apiserver is with a [service account](/docs/user-guide/service-accounts) credential.
+By default, a Pod is associated with a service account, and a credential (token) for that service account is placed into the filesystem tree of each container in that Pod, at `/var/run/secrets/kubernetes.io/serviceaccount/token`.

 If available, a certificate bundle is placed into the filesystem tree of each